slaclab/lume-ace3p/README.md

 > - a Cubit journal (.jou) file for editing (required for remeshing)
 > - an ACE3P input file (e.g. .omega3p) with desired input settings
 > - an acdtool postprocess file (e.g. .rfpost) with desired postprocessing settings
-> - a LUME-ACE3P python script (.py) containing the ACE3P workflow and parameter sweeping/optimization settings
+> - a LUME-ACE3P python script (.py) containing the workflow settings and input/output parameters
 > - a batch script (.batch) for submitting a job to the appropriate HPC resources

 <img src="LUME-ACE3P File Hierarchy.png" width=800>

 The basic idea is that a user submits the batch script to HPC nodes which contains the LUME-ACE3P python script.
-The LUME-ACE3P python script contains 2 main parts: an ACE3P workflow function definition, and the parameter sweep/optimization loop.
-The parameter sweep/optimization loop calls the ACE3P workflow function and uses the appropriate input files with the corresponding codes (e.g. Cubit, Omega3P, etc.) and parses the output for writing to a text file or for use with optimization.
+The LUME-ACE3P python script contains dictionary objects for the workflow settings, input parameters, and output parameters.
+A parameter sweep can be run by calling the ACE3P workflow function with the appropriate input/output parameters; this workflow will automatically call other codes (e.g. Cubit, Omega3P, etc.) and parse the output for writing to a text file or for use with optimization.

 The Cubit journal file, ACE3P input file, and acdtool postprocess files are generally unaltered from normal ACE3P usage.
 The details on the LUME-ACE3P python script are discussed in detail in the [python scripts](#Setting-up-LUME-ACE3P-python-scripts) section.
 </details>